LunarG/gfxreconstruct/tools/convert/README.md

 Tools written now should test whether masks are represented as JSON numbers and fail gracefully if not as some changes are anticipated to this aspect of the JSON Lines file format.
+The --expand-flags argument can be provided in order to output flags as their symbolic representation instead of as an integer literal.
 In D3D12 conversions, bitfields are expressed as '0bxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx' with as many x's as there are bits.